ReScience/ReScience-submission/article/pre_and_wide_resnets.md

 ![PreResNet](https://qiita-image-store.s3.amazonaws.com/0/100523/a156a5c2-026b-de55-a6fb-e4fa1772b42c.png)
 <p style="text-align:center; font-size:75%; font-style: italic;">The alterations from the original ResNet to the Preactivation ResNet.</p>

 **Wide Residual Networks:** The preactivation residual networks are very deep but also very thin, so "Wide Residual Networks" [3] suggested that better improvements can be realized with a much more shallow and wide architecture.
 With normal residual networks we get diminishing returns in performance by increasing the depth.
 The wide residual networks are an attempt to mitigate this observation.
 The authors introduce "wider deep residual networks that significantly improve over [2], having 50 times less layers and being more than 2 times faster."
 [3] Their 16-layer wide residual Network performs as well as a thin 1001-layer preactivation residual network.
-The authors also claim that the wider networks are much more efficient on a GPU than the deeper thin networks [3].
+The authors also claim that the wider networks are much more efficient on a GPU than the deeper thin networks.[3]

 {: .center}
 ![WideResNet](http://i.imgur.com/3b0fw7b.png)